leed2018/Reflection1-/README.md

+# Reflection 15
+## this week i leanred about java script and how it works. i leanrd how todo alerts and how to add like your name into text and it adds it into the the text
+i also lenrd how to put it into our connsole commands. and how it wokrs so only people who are looking for it acully see it.

 # Reflection 12
 ## 5/4/18
 today i worked on my project for my proflie i added one test picture to see if it worked and it did. i need to still fix a couple things like the name and the pictures.